snorkman88/suntastic/README.md

 ## Overview

-This repository contains the design proposal and of a power management board for ultra low power embedded devices.
+This repository contains the design proposal of a power management board for ultra low power embedded devices.
 The board features a solar charger circuit with Maximum Power Point Tracking (MPPT) for 5V solar panels, two DC-DC converters, a load switch control with adjustable hysteresis and an external Watch Dog Timer.

 ## Why did I start this project?